google/WebFundamentals/src/content/en/updates/2016/12/performant-parallaxing.md

 ## Conclusion

 Parallaxing is a fun effect when used thoughtfully.
-As you can see it’s possible to implement it in a way that is performant, scroll-coupled, and cross-browser.
+As you can see, it’s possible to implement it in a way that is performant, scroll-coupled, and cross-browser.
 Since it requires a little bit of mathematical wriggling, and a small amount of boilerplate to get the desired effect, we have wrapped up a small helper library